Long-tailed widowbird

-The long-tailed widowbird (Euplectes progne), also known as the "sakabula", is a species of bird in the family Ploceidae.
-The species are found in Angola, Botswana, the Democratic Republic of the Congo, Kenya, Lesotho, South Africa, Eswatini, and Zambia.
+The long-tailed widowbird (Euplectes progne) is a species of bird in the weaver family Ploceidae.
+The species is found in Angola, Botswana, the Democratic Republic of the Congo, Kenya, Lesotho, South Africa, Eswatini, and Zambia.
 The long-tailed widowbird is a medium-sized bird and one of the most common in the territories it inhabits.
-Adult breeding males are almost entirely black with orange and white shoulders (epaulets), long, wide tails, and a bluish white bill.
-Females are rather inconspicuous, their feathers streaked tawny and black with pale patches on the chest, breast and back, narrow tail feathers, and horn-colored bills.
+Adult breeding males are almost entirely black with orange and white shoulders ("epaulets"), long, wide tails, and a bluish white bill.
+Females are rather inconspicuous, their feathers streaked tawny and black with pale patches on the chest, breast and back, narrow tail feathers, and horn-coloured bills.

 When flying, male long-tailed widowbirds are readily visible due to their extremely long tails.
 Between six and eight of their twelve tail feathers are approximately half a metre (approximately 20 inches) long.
 The tail during flight display is expanded vertically into a deep, long keel below the male as he flies with slow wingbeats 0.5 to 2 metres (20 to 78 inches) above his territory.

 Because of the seemingly large cost to such male ornaments, the long-tailed widowbird has been the subject of extensive research into the function and evolution of sexually selected traits.
 This research has demonstrated the existence of female choice in sexual selection and indicates the trade-offs between sexual appeal and physical constraints with regard to the evolution of sexual ornaments.

 Taxonomy

 The long-tailed widowbird was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux from a bird collected in the Cape of Good Hope region of South Africa.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Emberiza progne in his catalogue of the Planches Enluminées.
-The long-tailed widowbird is now one of 17 species placed in the genus Euplectes that was introduced by the English naturalist William John Swainson in 1829.
-The genus name combines the Ancient Greek eu "fine" or "good" and the New Latin plectes "weaver".
+The long-tailed widowbird is now one of 17 species placed in the genus Euplectes that was introduced by the English naturalist William Swainson in 1829.
+The genus name combines the Ancient Greek eu "fine" or "good" and the Neo-Latin plectes "weaver".
 The specific progne is Latin for a "swallow.